When startup founders need someone to lead their business growth, they sometimes look to hire a full-time CMO or Head of Growth.

 How to uncover this in an interview: Ask about the candidate’s biggest learning curves as a marketer in the past two years, and how they have managed external partners who aren’t meeting expectations.

-Characteristic #2: Knowledge of the Industry
+Characteristic #2: Expertise On The Industry

 Just as startups founders should innovate within an industry that they understand, growth leaders operate most effectively when they power growth in a familiar industry.